-The WACE Manual 2019 describes policies and procedures to be followed in relation to achieving the Western Australian Certificate of Education (WACE) in 2019.
+The WACE Manual 2020 describes policies and procedures to be followed in relation to achieving the Western Australian Certificate of Education (WACE) in 2020, with an indication of the changes that will be in place for Year 12s in 2021.
 It is produced by the School Curriculum and Standards Authority (the Authority).

-The School Curriculum and Standards Authority is an independent statutory authority that is responsible to the Western Australian Minister for Education and Training and is administered by a Board consisting of seven members.
+The Authority is an independent statutory authority that is responsible to the Western Australian Minister for Education and Training and is administered by a Board consisting of seven members.
 The role of the Authority is to: